 With its new DS Action Diver Automatic Chronograph (ref.
-C013.427.11.051.00), the Swiss watchmaker targets customers who can’t afford the current Omega Seamaster Planet Ocean collection, and, even though so far the brand can offer you neither a ceramic bezel, nor an in-house movement, they are ready to give you a *very* interesting price.
+C013.427.11.051.00), Certina targets customers who can’t afford the current Omega Seamaster Planet Ocean collection, and, even though so far the brand can offer you neither a ceramic bezel nor an in-house movement, they are ready to give you a *very* interesting price.

 If you will take a moment to look at the new timekeeper, you will immediately notice similarities between the Certina DS Action Diver and the aforementioned Omega Planet Ocean.